Topics on this page

-For example, courts in other states have looked at whether entering a military academy (such as West Point or Annapolis) constitutes "entering the armed services".
+For example, courts in other states have looked at whether entering a military academy (such as West Point or the Naval Academy) constitutes "entering the armed services".
 If it does, then the minor should be considered emancipated.
 In Ohio, one court in a support modification action decided that entering an academy is not the same as entering the military.
-Howard v.
+See Howard v.
 Howard, 80 Ohio App.
 3d 832, 610 N.E.2d 1152 (1992).

 However, courts in other states have decided that enrollment in a military academy is not the same as entering active duty with the military.
 See Zuckerman v.
 Zuckerman, 154 A.D.2d 666, 546 N.Y.S.2d 666 (2nd Dep't 1989) and Porath v.
 McVey, 884 S.W.2d 692 (Mo.
 Ct.
 App.
 1994).

 It is not clear how a judge might decide this in Maryland.
 Talking to an attorney can help you to decide whether you might need to take court action and what your chances are of showing emancipation by virtue of entry into military academy.